What Do You Need to File for Divorce?

 While either party in the marriage can file a complaint for divorce, there are advantages to being the first one to file.
 Filing first could provide some choices such as the following:

-- Depending on the circumstances of your case, you may be able to choose the county and sometimes state in which to file the paperwork.
+- Of your case, you may choose the county and sometimes state in which to file the paperwork.

 What is a Counterclaim for Divorce?

 In many cases the party filing an answer to a divorce complaint will also file a counterclaim.
 The counterclaim allows the respondent the opportunity to respond to the allegations regarding the reason for the divorce and provide the court with their requests.
-Even though the answer may be nothing more than an admission or denial of the information provided by the petitioner, the counterclaim provides alternative versions of the original claim or simply a different reason why the divorce is being sought.
+Although the answer may be nothing more than an admission or denial of the information provided by the petitioner, the counterclaim provides alternative versions of the original claim or simply a different reason for the request for divorce.

 The counterclaim acts just like a complaint—there is no need to prove anything.
 The only thing you need to do is provide information to support your own claims.
 Filing a counterclaim also allows the respondent to ask the court for anything they want from the divorce.
 This will include amenities such as: